 - Lack of sleep could make contributions to mental fitness

-Alternatively, listen to an episode or Two before subscribing; tap at the episode name from the listing on the collection page.
+Alternatively, listen to an episode or two before subscribing; tap on the episode name from the listing on the collection page.
 When you have an internet connection, you’ll be capable of circulating the episode.
 To your Android smartphone or pill: 1.
 Open your podcast app.
-It’s a pre-loaded app known as “Play Track” with an orange-and-yellow icon.
+It’s a pre-loaded “Play Track” app with an orange-and-yellow icon.
 (This hyperlink may assist.)
 2. Look for the series.
 Click on the magnifying glass icon on the top of the display screen; search for the name of the series and select it from the list of consequences.

-You may scroll all the way down to locate the “Podcasts” search results.
+You may scroll down to locate the “Podcasts” search results.
 Three.
 Subscribe.
 Once on the collection web page, click on the word “subscribe” to have new episodes sent to your phone without spending a dime.
 Four.
 Or pattern.
-If you would alternatively concentrate on an episode or two before deciding to subscribe, Click on the episode identify from the listing on the series web page.
+If you would alternatively concentrate on an episode or two before deciding to subscribe, click on the episode identified from the listing on the series web page.
 When you have a web connection, you’ll be able to circulate the episode.